Meet author Rachelle Rea Cobb

 Tell us about your newest book.

-What inspired you to write Hannah’s Courage?
+What inspired you to write On Deadly Grounds?

 How would you describe this book to someone in a 30-second blurb?